ben/ben.github.com/_drafts/highfive.md

 ## Peer Recognition

 If you have experience with HR practices, you'll recognize this as a peer-recognition program.
-This kind of practice hooks into the deeply-wired human preference towards recognition; people want other people to think they're awesome, even more than they want money.
+It hooks into the deeply-wired human preference towards recognition; people want other people to think they're awesome, even more than they want money.
-"But" you'll say, "this involves money, too!"
+"But" I hear you saying, "this involves money, too!"
-Oddly, the recipients of said money won't actually see it that way – the gift card is more of a signal that this is serious recognition rather than just a pat on the back.
+Oddly, the recipients of a high-five won't actually see it that way – the gift card is more of a signal that this is serious recognition, rather than just a pat on the back.
-Of course, the receiver will like the money, but when they spend it on something, that thing will then remind them of the original high-five, which feeds back into the peer-recognition drive.
+Of course, the receiver will like the money, but when they spend it on something, that thing will then remind them of the original high-five, which leads us back to the peer-recognition drive.
 See?
 That money isn't really money.